-- The international community should assist in training officials of the Colombian authorities in order to help them implement effective policies which protect the human rights of the indigenous population without undermining their traditional autonomy, self-determination and identity.
-In this way, the living conditions of those members who have converted to Christianity can be improved.
+- The international community should assist in training officials of the Colombian authorities to help them implement effective policies that protect the human rights of the indigenous population without undermining their traditional autonomy, self-determination and identity.
+By doing so, the living conditions of those members who have converted to Christianity can be improved.

-- The international community should urgently press the Colombian government to speed up peace negotiations with the remaining guerrilla groups in the country, so that these can relinquish their control of marginalized areas so that the citizens in these regions – especially Christians – can live their lives without fear.
+- The international community should urgently press the Colombian government to speed-up peace negotiations with the remaining guerrilla groups in the country so that they can relinquish their control of marginalized areas for the citizens in these regions – especially Christians – to live their lives without fear.

-- The international community should pay special attention to the position of vulnerable groups in Mexico, particularly that of actively practicing Christians.
+- The international community should pay special attention to the position of vulnerable groups in Mexico, particularly the actively practicing Christians.
 They should also recognize the violations of religious freedom, including the vulnerability of Christians in a context of organized crime (particularly Christians engaged in social work with youths and drug addicts), without the situations being ignored or minimized by their relationship with the Church or by the fear of reprisals by aggressors.
-Efforts in the field of state reforms, corruption prevention, strengthening of the rule of law and human rights are also essential to Mexican society as a whole.
+Efforts in the fields of state reform, corruption prevention and strengthening of the rule of law and human rights are also essential to Mexican society.

 - Mexico is one the signatories of the United Nations Convention against Corruption.
 However, corruption levels within the country are high.
 Mexico is also the country with the world’s highest number of abductions.
 The international community should assist the government in tackling corruption at all levels.
-Also, the infiltration of organized crime in public institutions by means of corruption should be addressed.
+Also, the infiltration of organized crime in public institutions by means of corruption should be addressed as a priority.